DariushStony/react-query/README.md

 ## Why not use ReactQuery

+No Idea

 ## React Query benefits for our project
+All of the above + transformers

 ## Challenges of integrating ReactQuery into the DK project

+- getServerSidePropsWrapper
+- createPage

+- apiRequestObject
+- API Handler
+- useSSR
+- useAPI
+- usePageData
+- useFilter
+- useData

 ## Feasibility